ruridge/email-boilerplate/README.md

 Email Boilerplate
 ===

-The Email Boilerplate isa starting point for you HTML Emails.
+The Email Boilerplate is a starting point for you HTML Emails.
 It fixes for many of the common email client bugs you will come across when working with HTML Emails.

 ### Many thanks to
 * Sean Powell - [HTML Email Boilerplate](http://htmlemailboilerplate.com/)